taoweih/taoweih/README.md

 I am a sophomore majoring in Computer Engineering at University of Illinois Urbana-Champaign.
 I am interested in Artificial Intelligence and software developement.
 Seeking internship and co-op opportunities.

--Learn more about me at: TaoweiHuang.com
+- Learn more about me at: TaoweiHuang.com